-If you only finish giving me feedback on one or two books by then, that’s fine, too.
-Either way, if you survive, your name will appear in the print and ebook Acknowledgments of any of the books you finished!
+If you’re involved in the feedback phase, your name will appear in the print and ebook Acknowledgments of any of the books you finished!

 See a more detailed timeline below.

-BookFunnel is an awesome service that allows me to send you secret codes so you can download the ebook version to whatever device you prefer.
+BookFunnel is an awesome service that allows me to send you secret codes or links so you can download books and bonus content to whatever device you prefer.
 Here’s how it works:

-- I’ll beam a new file to you using BookFunnel.
+- I’ll send a new book to you using BookFunnel.

 - You’ll use the code to download it or beam it directly to your ereader, Kindle, tablet, smartphone, or other app or device of choice.

-- You’ll send your feedback to me via email.
+- You’ll send typos to me via email.

-I’ll email you more detailed instructions once you sign up.
+I’ll email you more detailed instructions once you join the Reader Team.